micro-api/micro-api/README.md

 }
 ```

 IDs **MUST** be specified per entity to patch, and patch requests may be made wherever the entity may exist (side-effect of this: IDs cannot be changed, only specified).
 If the a specified entity does not exist at the URL it should return an error.
-The assumption is that patch replaces the fields specified.
+The assumption is that *patch replaces the fields specified*.
 There is a special reserved key `@operate` which allows for arbitrary updates, which this specification is agnostic about.
 The `PUT` method is highly discouraged and actually a `PUT` request should *overwrite* the entire entity, so in the vast majority of cases, `PATCH` is actually what you want to do.

 Patch requests can only update existing entities, it may not create or delete.
 By setting a link's `@id` property to `null` (for a to-one relationship) or `[]` (empty array for a to-many relationship), it removes the link.
+It is not allowed to change any `@href` property.

 ## Delete Example